-Caesarean section is a commonly performed operation on women that is globally increasing in each year.
-Sometimes, a C-section delivery is necessary to save the life of a mum or baby, in which case it is undoubtedly the safest option.
-In the modern obstetric care it is becoming more important for the evaluation of relevant experience, with consequences for maternal and newborn health.
-But there are some negative health outcomes too.
-This study is to compare the vaginal delivery and caesarean delivery with respect to the prevalence of disease of child.
-From our findings we have seen that there was the highest rate of caesarean section in Dhaka division compared to other divisions of Bangladesh.
-On the other hand Barisal had the lowest caesarean rates over the country.
-We have observed that from all women 7.51% were illiterate.
-Among the educated womenwe have seen that in most of the cases they had undergone through C-section .The highest rate of C-section is occurred among Secondary incomplete women (27%).Also, we have seen that in poor families most of the time they prefer normal delivery (5.61%) rather than caesarean section and the opposite that is caesarean section is chosen by the middle (7.92%) and rich (29.90) families.
+.
+In the modern obstetric care, C-section is becoming more important for the evaluation of relevant experience, with consequences for maternal and newborn healthbut there are some negative health outcomes too.
+This study is to compare the vaginal delivery and caesarean delivery with respect to childhood diseases.
+From our findings, we have seen that there was the highest rate of caesarean section in Dhaka division compared to other divisions of Bangladesh.
+On the other hand, Barisal had the lowest caesarean rates over the country.
+Among the educated women,the highest rate of C-section is occurred among secondary incomplete women (27%).
+So This study also emphasized education as a strong predictor of a high C-section rate.
+This result is consistent with some other studies(1,2).
+Since education is directly related to the autonomy of women, educated women can decide to give birth through a C-section.
+Also some studies reported no visible link between women's preference for C-section and their level of education(3,4).

+Now you can explain why higher educated women go for more CS delivery?

+Also, we have seen that in poor families most of the time they prefer normal delivery (5.61%) rather than caesarean section and the opposite that is caesarean section is chosen by the middle (7.92%) and rich (29.90) families..In developing countries due to poverty most of the families chose normal delivery rather than caesarean section.Because caesarean section costs more compared to normal delivery as expensive drugs and medicatons are needed during the surgery.
+A survey of 42 Demographic and Health Surveys in sub-Saharan Africa, south and southeast Asia, and Latin America and the Caribbean showed that caesarean rates were extremely low among the very poor countries: For the poorest 20% of the population in 20 countries C-section were below 1% and for 80% of the population in six countries were below 1%(5)

+Most of the population is not included in c Section in the poorest countries, mostly in sub-Saharan Africa, and in some middle-income countries, more than half of the population has an increasing rate of medical needs(5).

+Explain why?

 Earlier studies showed a strong association between C-section and child disease, such as asthma(8–10), and type 1 diabetes (8,9), Crohn's disease(11), allergic diseases (9,10),immune deficiencies, leukemia(10), gastrointestinal problems and neurological growth problems(16).
 Our findings indicate association between C-section and diarrhea, breathing problem and cough disease.

-We also found that children born by SD had very small size at birth than children born by VD.
-After adjustment for other covariates in Poisson regression analysis, children born by C- section had 1.03 time (95% CI: 0.99-1.08) higher odds of developing disease than those born by vaginal delivery.
-However, the association was not significant in the adjusted model according to p value (0.14) since it is greater than .05.
-But the crude logistic model showed significant relation(OR:1.03, 95% CI: 1.00-1.11) Moreover, we observed 16.90% of caesarean section babies are in risk of having more diseases whereas normally delivered babies have 6.89% risk.
-The crude logistic model implies a clear indication towards the relationship between our independent and dependent variables.
-Here odds ratio suggests the odds ratios for the C-section were 1.18 times higher than the odds ratio for the normal delivery.
-For the crude model as the confidence interval 1.00-1.11 crosses 1 at 95% CI, this implies there is lack of statistical significance .Alsofor the adjusted model the confidence interval 0.93-1.50 crosses 1 at 95% CI which implies there is no statistical significance.
-The logistic regression analyses showed an insignificant result which may due to binary of the outcome.
-Also the adjusted logistic model indicates that Disease-recode has dependence on C-Section, Breastfed, Mother’s Education, Wealth index.
+Caesarean children are more likely to have disease related to immune function(12).

+Earlier studies showed a strong association between C-section and child disease, such as asthma(6–8), and type 1 diabetes (6,7), Crohn's disease(9), allergic diseases (7,8),immune deficiencies, leukemia(8), gastrointestinal problems and neurological growth problems(10).
+Our findings indicate association between C-section and diarrhea, breathing problem and cough disease.

 In addition, other studies demonstrated that ,Women experiencing the CS delivery without a clear intimation for the process have a risk of major morbidity including cardiac arrest, hysterectomy, puerperal infection, thromboembolism, wound hematoma,anaesthetic complications than those undergoing planned vaginal delivery(11,17).
 In our study we don’t find any such relation.

+Limitation:

+1. Some important factors related to maternal health, child health, hospitality were not provided in the secondary data we have used.

+2. There were too much missing values in data.